isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-04-12-1st-year-as-se.md

 ---
 layout: post
-title: I completed my first year as a Software Engineer! *Self Note*
+title: I completed my first year as a Software Engineer!
 ---

 Becoming a software engineer is an exciting journey.
 It has made me fascinated about the world.
 Talking truth, I have